gwAdvNet20/HelloInternet/README.md

 ./helloC
 Sending "Hello in C"
 Received: "Goodbye in Python"
 ```

 ## Server Protocol
 A `hellosrvX` server is a program written in the language X that accepts incoming client requests.
 For each client that connects it should try to read a message, print that message to the screen, and then send the string "Goodbye in X".
 It should then close the client connection and get ready to accept a new client.
+Keep doing this until the program is killed with `ctrl-c`.

+The server should take a port number as a command line argument.

 *Challenge mode:* Instead of always responding with "Goodbye in X", make the message vary based on the client's language: "Goodbye Y from X" where Y is the client's language and X is the server's language.
+Also, make it print the IP of each connected client.

 ## Getting Started
 Once your group has picked a language and ensured there are no duplicates, follow these instructions: